On Probabilistic $\omega$-Pushdown Systems, and $\omega$-Probabilistic Computational Tree Logic: Undecidability of Model-Checking of -pBPA against -PCTL

-Similar to \cite{Bra07,BBFK14}, our $pBPA$ $\triangle$ also works in two steps, the first of which is to guess a possible solution to a modified PCP instance by storing pairs of words $(u_i,v_i)$ in the stack, which is done by the following transition rules (the probabilities of which are uniformly distributed):
+Similar to the construction in \cite{LL24} (or similar to \cite{BBFK14}; see the references therein for more details), our {\it $\omega$-pBPA} $\Theta'$ operates in two phases, the first phase guesses a possible solution to a modified PCP instance by pushing pairs of words $(u_i,v_i)$ onto the stack, according to the following transition rules (with uniformly distributed probabilities):